-For many, the main reason for visiting Bilbao was the Guggenheim.
+For many, the main reason for visiting Bilbao is the Guggenheim.
 But when you are travelling with two small kids, an art museum, albeit one of the best in the world, is not high on the priority list.
-Luckily we discovered lots more highlights during 48 hours in Bilbao.
+Luckily we discovered many more highlights during 48 hours in Bilbao.

 We stayed at the modern Holiday Inn Bilbao.
 We had two rooms with a large living area outside, which was particularly handy with the kids.
 The hotel has a swimming pool, spa and leisure centre and a nice bar with a pool table.
 It was just what we needed, plenty of space and good facilities.
 It is located about 15 minutes walk to the old town, which we walked each day.

 Walking down to the old town I realised I was going to like this city.
-It was almost medieval, there were colourful buildings, narrow alleyways and pintxos bars (the Basque’s take on tapas) everywhere.
+There were colourful buildings, narrow alleyways and pintxos bars (the Basque’s take on tapas) everywhere.
 After descending some 300 steps, we were greeted by a buzzing crowd in a large square.
-The atmosphere was tangible.
 Locals and tourists spilled out of pintxos bars.
-High street stores in old buildings were next to local crafts shops and pintxos bars.
+High street stores in old buildings were next to local craft shops and lively bars.
 We strolled around the side streets and soaked up the atmosphere, before enjoying our first taste of Bilbao’s cuisine.

 A photo posted by The Travel Expert (@the_travel_expert) on